eyebluecn/tank-doc/docs/advance/api.md

 # Eyeblue Cloud Disk API

-## Ⅰ、entity
+## Entity

 Before introducing the interfaces in each controller in detail, it is necessary to introduce the entities in the Eyeblue Cloud Disk.
-All entity Base classes are 'Base'
+All entity Base classes are `Base`

 #### Base